withhaibun/haibun/README.md

 Create an appropriate source file, for example, src/files-exist.ts

-Add the `AStepper` interface to it, and the appropriate properties and methods.
+Extend the `AStepper` abstract class, and the appropriate properties and methods.

 Your file might end up looking like this: